MicrosoftDocs/azure-stack-docs/azure-managed-lustre/use-csi-driver-kubernetes.md

 ## Setup overview

-To use the Azure Managed Lustre CSI driver for Kubernetes, you'll complete these tasks:
+To use the Azure Managed Lustre CSI driver for Kubernetes, complete the following set up tasks:

 1. [Provide subnet access between AKS and your Azure Managed Lustre file system](#provide-subnet-access-between-aks-and-azure-managed-lustre).